 The first week consists of completing the physical detox and resting more than you usually do, and also taking your medication.

 Upon completing your detox, you’ll be in the safe hands of the clinicians who will guide you through the therapeutic process.
-You may find yourself in individual counselling sessions or in group Behavioural Therapy, which seeks to help you understand the reasons for your addiction.
+The purpose of this is to help your understanding of the cause of your addiction, and it may take the form of group Cognitive Behavioural Therapy, one-to-one counselling, or similar procedures.

-This is designed to help you and guide you towards a normal life outside of the residential system and give an opportunity for you to plan supports in advance, for addictive triggers you've identified during treatment.
+These will help you move on from residential treatment back into life outside the clinic and give an opportunity for you to plan supports in advance, for addictive triggers you've identified during treatment.

 How Should I Make Plans For My Upcoming St Philip's Marsh Rehab Admission?